 - Answering your questions about the case and your rights

-Negligence in Commercial Motor Vehicle Accidents
+877-751-9800Negligence in Commercial Motor Vehicle Accidents

-There are countless ways that a commercial vehicle can cause an accident.
+There are countless ways a commercial vehicle can cause an accident.
 In 2018, over 5,000 large trucks and buses were involved in fatal vehicle accidents, according to the Federal Motor Carrier Safety Administration (FMCSA), showing just how dangerous these vehicles can be.

 - Distracted driving – If the driver is trying to read directions or talk on the phone, it takes their attention away from the road.